 One-On-One Nutrition Consultations

-The Leukemia & Lymphoma Society (LLS) provides PearlPoint Nutrition Services® to patients and caregivers of all cancer types, offering free nutrition education and consultations.
-Our registered dietitians have expertise in oncology nutrition and provide free one-on-one consultations by phone or email.
+Patients and caregivers of all cancer types can receive free nutrition education and consultations through our Nutrition Education Services Center.
+Our registered dietitians have expertise in oncology nutrition and provide free one-on-one consultations by phone.

 Eating well can help you feel better and stay stronger during and after cancer treatment.
 Patients who eat well and maintain a healthy body weight often tolerate treatment side effects better.
 And good nutrition also helps the body replace blood cells and tissues broken down by treatment.